cole-anstey/circular-application-menu/README.md

 ## Miscellaneous Information

-You used to be able to get a Debian pkg from http://www.getdeb.net/app/Circular+Application+Menu.
-It's no longer available though I'll leave the link up for posterity.
 C-A-M receives a mention in the September 2008 issue of the 'LINUX Magazine'.
 Someone (not me) has dugg C-A-M !!! http://digg.com/linux_unix/Awesome_circular_application_menu_Google_Code My other project which I used to work on quite a lot is available at http://curlyankles.sourceforge.net/.

-Note the blur plugin is not enabled on the system I took the screenshots from. http://circular-application-menu.googlecode.com/svn/trunk/images/one.png http://circular-application-menu.googlecode.com/svn/trunk/images/two.png

 ## Project Information
 License: GNU GPL v2